milanaryal/milanaryal.github.io/_posts/2014/2014-12-30-blogging-with-jekyll-and-github-pages.md

 Tom Preston-Werner created Jekyll to enable people to blog using a simple static HTML website, with all of the content hosted and version-controlled on GitHub.
 The goal was to eliminate the complexity of other blogging platforms by creating a workflow that allows you to [blog like a hacker](http://tom.preston-werner.com/2008/11/17/blogging-like-a-hacker.html).

 Jekyll takes your content written in Markdown, passes it through your templates and spits it out as a complete static website, ready to be served.
-GitHub Pages conveniently serves the website directly from your GitHub repository so that you don’t have to deal with any hosting.
+GitHub Pages conveniently serves the website directly from your GitHub repository so that you don't have to deal with any hosting.

 ### So what is Jekyll, exactly?

 According to Jekyll wiki,

 > Jekyll is a simple, blog-aware, static site generator.
 It takes a template directory containing raw text files in various formats, runs it through [Markdown](http://daringfireball.net/projects/markdown/) (or [Textile](http://redcloth.org/textile)) and Liquid converters, and spits out a complete, ready-to-publish static website suitable for serving with your favorite web server.
-Jekyll also happens to be the engine behind [GitHub Pages](http://pages.github.com/), which means you can use Jekyll to host your project’s page, blog, or website from GitHub’s servers for free.
+Jekyll also happens to be the engine behind [GitHub Pages](http://pages.github.com/), which means you can use Jekyll to host your project's page, blog, or website from GitHub's servers for free.

 GitHub Pages uses the [following dependencies](//pages.github.com/versions/):

-- {% for dependency in site.github.versions %}{{ dependency[0] }}{% if forloop.rindex0 > 0 %}, {% endif %}{% endfor %}
+- jekyll, jekyll-coffeescript, jekyll-sass-converter, kramdown, maruku, rdiscount, redcarpet, RedCloth, liquid, pygments.rb, jemoji, jekyll-mentions, jekyll-redirect-from, jekyll-sitemap, github-pages, ruby

 ### Who are using Jekyll?